School Admissions Advisor - Lateral Move in Birmingham

 Working 36.5 hours per week

-• Please upload your up-to-date CV via the attachments part of your application; this is required for shortlisting.
-Applications without a CV will not be considered.
+Please upload your up-to-date CV via the attachments part of your application, this is required for shortlisting.
+Unfortunately, we cannot consider any applications without a CV attached

 Job Description and Person Specification

-School Admissions Advisor Lateral Move employer: Birmingham City Council
+School Admissions Advisor - Lateral Move in Birmingham employer: Birmingham City Council

 Birmingham City Council is an excellent employer, offering a supportive work culture that prioritises employee well-being and development.
 As a Living Wage Employer and an accredited Disability Confident Leader, we provide flexible working options and a commitment to inclusivity, ensuring that all staff can thrive in their roles.
 With opportunities for professional growth and a focus on making a meaningful impact in the community, joining our team as a School Admissions Advisor in Birmingham means being part of a dedicated organisation that values its employees.